 Nattawut Poonpiriya’s Bad Genius is a fun ride.
-The Buzz around the film is so good, the Fantasia Film Fest team added a screening.
+The buzz around the film is so good, so the Fantasia Film Fest team added a screening.

 A Math exam cheating story shot as a thriller?
 Yes!